Outer Lands

-Though the existence of an arc or chain of islands in this archipelago is widely acknowledged by geographers, it is rarely given a specific name; occasionally a descriptive term such as southern New England islands or a technical term such as Cape Cod/Long Island ecoregion or Long Island-Cape Cod Coastal Lowland is used.
+Though the existence of an arc or chain of islands in this archipelago is widely acknowledged by geographers, it is rarely given a specific name; occasionally a descriptive term such as southern New England islands or a technical term such as Cape Cod/Long Island ecoregion or Long Island–Cape Cod Coastal Lowland is used.
 The Isles of Stirling was the name granted in 1635 when the islands came into the possession of William Alexander, 1st Earl of Stirling.
 "Outer Lands" is a term popularized by author Dorothy Sterling in her 1967 natural history guide of the same name, and used by later natural history authors such as Patrick J. Lynch.

 Divisions

-The Massachusetts section is often called the "Cape and Islands", with the "Islands" subregion very specifically referring to Martha's Vineyard and Nantucket, and other smaller islands in Dukes and Nantucket counties.
+The Massachusetts section is often called the "Cape and Islands", with the "Islands" subregion very specifically referring to Martha's Vineyard, Nantucket and other smaller islands in Dukes and Nantucket counties.

-Long Island is often informally considered a part of the "New York islands", together with Staten Island and Manhattan.
+Long Island is often informally considered a part of the "New York islands" alongside Staten Island and Manhattan.
 These islands are geographically contiguous with the broader region.
 (The insular Massachusetts sections were actually part of the Province of New York for most of the late 17th century.)

-Other islands in Long Island Sound and Rhode Island Sound are also included often.
+Other islands in Long Island Sound and Rhode Island Sound (Narragansett Bay Islands) are also often included in the region.

-Rarely, Sandy Hook in New Jersey is included.
+More rarely, Sandy Hook in New Jersey is included.

 Geology

 The Outer Lands forms the insular northeasternmost extension of North America's Atlantic coastal plain.
 The islands of the Outer Lands were formed of terminal moraines deposited on a series of cuestas by the recession of the Laurentide Ice Sheet during the Wisconsin glaciation.

-Some of the islands are included in the archipelago due to proximity, despite key geological differences, such as Manhattan, actually part of the Manhattan Prong.
+Some of the islands are included in the archipelago due to proximity, despite key geological differences, such as Manhattan, which is instead part of the Manhattan Prong.

 The islands are separated from the mainland by a series of bays and sounds that used to make up Lake Connecticut, Lake Narragansett, and other glacial lakes.